-In the Dordogne Valley near the Bordeaux region of France there’s a cave with a magnificent 15-thousand-year-old painting of a horse on the ceiling.
+In the Dordogne Valley near the Bordeaux region of France there’s a cave* with a magnificent 13-thousand-year-old painting of a horse on the ceiling.
 The ceiling is about 12 feet high in this particular part of the cave, but the painting is so big you have to tip your head right back and keep turning around to be able to see the entire thing.
 When I saw it, I kept wishing I could just lie down on the floor, like you would to look at the stars.
 In fact, if this painting were a constellation, it would be about the size of Orion in the northern hemisphere on a cold winter night.
 It’s just a line drawing, in plain black, but the horse is perfectly rendered, perfectly proportioned and with a sense of perspective, a precise, highly skilled representation of a creature the artist was clearly very familiar with — as precise as any highly skilled artist would paint today.

 But when this gigantic painting was made fifteen thousand years ago, that ceiling wasn’t 12 feet high.
 It was, remarkably, a mere four feet or so from the floor.
 The cave was excavated to its current depth so that archaeologists could work in there standing upright.

 The artist could not have stood up in that part of the cave.
 The Cro Magnon people were pretty big, even the women, so the artist would likely have been a good six feet tall or pretty close to it.
-So he or she would have had to have been lying down to do the painting, and more remarkably, would never have been able to see the entire piece — four feet is just way too close.
+So he or she or they would have had to have been lying down to do the painting, and more remarkably, would never have been able to see the entire piece — four feet is just way too close.

 Not only that, but it’s unlikely there would have been enough light in the cave to see the whole painting at once.
 We know they had small stone oil lamps, some of which have survived for all these thousands of years so we could find them in this cave and others like it.
 They may also have had torches made of some vegetable matter like, say, bulrushes.
 We just can’t know for sure, because they would have decomposed very quickly.